Bird of prey: Vision

 There are two regions in the retina, called the deep and shallow fovea, that are specialized for acute vision.
 These regions contain the highest density of photoreceptors, and provide the highest points of visual acuity.
 The deep fovea points forward at an approximate 45° angle, while the shallow fovea points approximately 15° to the right or left of the head axis.
 Several raptor species repeatedly cock their heads into three distinct positions while observing an object.
 First, is straight ahead with their head pointed towards the object.
 Second and third are sideways to the right or left of the object, with their head axis positioned approximately 40° adjacent to the object.
 This movement is believed to be associated with lining up the incoming image to fall on the deep fovea.
 Raptors will choose which head position to use depending on the distance to the object.
 At distances as close as 8m, they used primarily binocular vision.
-At distances greater than 21m, they spent more time using monocular vision.
-At distances greater than 40m, they spent 80% or more time using their monocular vision.
+At distances greater than 21 m, they spent more time using monocular vision.
+At distances greater than 40 m, they spent 80% or more time using their monocular vision.
 This suggests that raptors tilt their head to rely on the highly acute deep fovea.

 Like all birds, raptors possess tetrachromacy, however, due to their emphasis on visual acuity, many diurnal birds of prey have little ability to see ultraviolet light as this produces chromatic aberration which decreases the clarity of vision.

+Cultural significance

+Birds of prey often hold symbolic or cultural significance in human societies.